MoonlightCapital/MoonlightBot-docs/moderation-commands/tempmute.md

 * `user`: The user that you want to mute
 * `duration`: The duration of the tempmute.
 For more information on the duration format, refer to the [arguments page](../start-up/arguments.md#durations)
 * `reason`: The reason you want to mute them.
 This is an optional parameter, which can be used for record-keeping
-* `notify`: Whether the target user will be notified by Direct Message (True/False)
+* `notify`: Whether the target user will be notified by Direct Message (True/False).
+This is optional and contains the server name and reason
 * `no-infraction`: Whether the tempmute counts as an infraction or not (True/False).
-This is optional and contains the server name and reason
 * `remove-roles`: Whether to temporarily remove the users roles or not (True/False)

 {% hint style="warning" %}